theta360developers/blog/_posts/2018-08-02-wireless-streaming-tips.md

 YouTube using Wi-Fi, mobile data hotspot, and USB tethering to a mobile phone.
 I've collected the best tips from the community here for you.

+Read the free [Plug-in User Guide](http://theta360.guide/plugin/) for more information.

 # Introduction

 The THETA V can stitch videos in real-time inside the camera.
 With this technology, a direct connection to a live streaming service such as YouTube can be easily implemented by using Plug-in.